 Fukagawa meshi/ Tokyo

 Fukagawa meshi is seasoned rice cooked with clams and it is known as Tokyo‘s local food.
-During the Edo period (1603-1868), Fukagawa area in Tokyo used to have wide spreading mudflats and people could catch many clams and shellfishes.
-Therefore, Fukagawa meshi is originated from fishermen’s dish but is loved by locals today.
+During the Edo period (1603-1868), the Fukagawa area in Tokyo used to have wide spreading mudflats and people could catch many clams and shellfishes, and fukagawa meshi was a kind of food that fishermen ate daily.
+During the Showa period, Tokyo started to build new lands and fishermen died out from the area, so did fukagawa meshi.
+But there are some places which preserved the old Tokyo’s tradition.
+Kiyosumi Shirakawa is the best area where you can find traditional restaurants serving fukagawa meshi today.

 Where to eat: Fukagawajuku